with Ali Watersong and Craig Whisker,

 About the Leaders:

 Ali Watersong is a certificated psychodramatist, counsellor and teacher now living in Whakatu/Nelson.
 She has led numerous personal growth groups over the past 30+ years and delights in using the psychodrama method to assist people to create the lives they want.
-She loves being in nature whether that is through tramping, kayaking, skiing or playing with her dog, Sophie.
+She loves being in nature whether that is through tramping, cycling, kayaking, skiing or playing with her dog, Sophie.

 Craig Whisker is a certificated psychodramatist and educator, who first experienced psychodrama in 1988 and completed training from 2000-2007.
 Craig lives with Selina in Kihikihi, southwest of Hamilton, and together they have five adult children.